-An ultra creamy and totally dairy free Paleo pumpkin soup!
+An ultra creamy and totally dairy free pumpkin soup!
 It’s easy to make your own bowl of comfort to warm you up….anytime of year!
+Suitable for Whole30 and paleo diets, no cream is needed to make a satisfying bowl of creamy soup!

 It took me awhile to find the perfect pumpkin soup, I tried loads of variations.

-- If you do not have a high powered blender, you might choose to peel the apples first.
-I leave mine on and they pulverize in my Blend Tec (love!)
+If you do not have a high powered blender, you might choose to peel the apples first.
+However, I leave mine on and they pulverize in my Blend Tec (love!)

-- Have an Instant Pot?
+Have an Instant Pot?
 Don’t worry, I have directions for you too!!
+Just refer to the directions in the recipe card below.

 Like soup?
 Here are a couple of other recipes you could try!!